Guiding Principles

 Cornell Law School’s mission remains as articulated by Cornell President Andrew Dickson White upon the founding of the law school in 1887: “Our aim is to keep its instruction strong, its standard high, and so to produce … a fair number of well-trained, large-minded, morally based lawyers in the best sense.”

-Cornell Law School offers a 3-year J.D. program, a one-year LL.M. program for internationally educated attorneys, as well as an LL.M. program in law, technology, and entrepreneurship at the Cornell Tech campus in New York City for experienced practitioners, and a doctoral (J.S.D.) program with the Cornell Graduate School.
-Cornell Law School has 77 full-time faculty members many of whom have chaired faculty positions and hold prominent roles at the local, national, and international level.
+Cornell Law School offers a 3-year J.D. program, a one-year LL.M. program for internationally educated attorneys, a Master’s in Legal Studies, as well as an LL.M.
+Program in Law, Technology, and Entrepreneurship at the Cornell Tech campus in New York City for experienced practitioners, and a doctoral (J.S.D.) program with the Cornell Graduate School.
+Cornell Law School has more than 70 full-time faculty members many of whom have chaired faculty positions and hold prominent roles at the local, national, and international level.
 The Cornell Law School faculty is consistently ranked among the top in the country for scholarly productivity and influence.
 The faculty has pre-eminence in many areas, including quantitative and qualitative empirical legal studies, international and comparative law, and robust doctrinal scholarship in foundational fields.

 Our commitment is to continue to be recognized as the leader among law schools in combining inspiring theoretical, doctrinal, and experiential teaching with cutting-edge scholarship in a supportive, intellectually rich community so that our graduates can achieve excellence in all facets of the legal profession.